HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ir-08/index.md

 ## OPS Implementation

-TODO: Work in coordination with ACF/OCIO and cloud.gov.
-ACF/OCIO templates should be available.
+TODO: Work in coordination with ACF Tech and cloud.gov.
+ACF Tech templates should be available.

 ### Control Origination

-Hybrid with ACF/OCIO and cloud.gov
+Hybrid with ACF Tech and cloud.gov

 ### Related Content